fpdcc/trailsy/README.md

 Trailsy is the front-end component for Cook County Forest Preserves Mapping Application.
 It is a fork of the Trailsy component of To The Trails, a project developed by Code for America fellows working with partners in Summit County, Ohio.

+## Development

+This site uses SVG graphics which do not display when viewing the page locally.
+It is recommended to utilize a local web server such as [SimpleHTTPServer](http://www.pythonforbeginners.com/modules-in-python/how-to-use-simplehttpserver/) to view locally.

 #### Credits